ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - a - JS - Functions Intro.md

-- Quick Exercise (5-15min.):
+- Practice: JS Functions

   - Iteration 1:
     - Create a function `calcTotal()` that accepts 3 numbers as parameters, and returns their sum.

   - Iteration 2:
     - Create a function named `isNameOddOrEven()` that accepts a string as a parameter.
-    - The function should return whether a received string has an odd or even number of letters.
+    - The function should return whether a received string has an odd or even number of letters (hint: str.length).
-    - The expected return should be in the following format - string: `<name> has an even/odd number of letters`
+    - The expected return should be in the following format - string: `<name> has an <even/odd> number of letters`

+  - Time: 15min.

   - Solution: https://stackblitz.com/edit/js-ew4qjq?file=index.js